Hulupeep/Hulupeep/README.md

 # 👋 Hey, I’m Colm Byrne
 Founder of *The Ladder*, author of *Superpowered*, and builder of things that help people finish what matters.

+HuluPeep = fuses "hulu"— (from hula, the circular dance) and peep  = people.
+It signifies a community engaged in a synchronized dance of innovation.
+Each individual, like a dancer in a hula circle, contributes a unique, but  harmonized, danace to propels collective creativity forward.

 ---

 ## 🚀 About Me